BTK203/BlowerBot/README.md

 # BlowerBot
-The official repository of the Foximus Prime T-Shirt blower.
+The official repository of the Foximus Prime Spirit Bot.